The Humanities Fellowship

 How to Apply

 We’re excited to learn more about your interest in and passion for the humanities!
-Your submission will show your passion for one or more of the humanities (English, Global Religions, History, Modern Languages, Philosophy); and/or additional multidisciplinary programs with strong anchors in the humanities (Women’s, Gender and Sexuality Studies, Peace and Justice Studies, Africana Studies, Medieval Studies).
+Your submission will show your passion for one or more of the humanities (English and Writing Arts, Global Religions, History, Modern Languages, Philosophy); and/or additional multidisciplinary programs with strong anchors in the humanities (Women’s, Gender and Sexuality Studies, Peace and Justice Studies, Africana Studies, Medieval Studies).
+Remember that you may align one of the areas above with other interests, such as business, teaching, healthcare, environmental studies, art and music, mathematics, etc.

 Here are the steps you should take to apply:

 - Choose a question or issue of concern to you, your community, and/or the world.
-(Think about topics linked to Moravian's InFocus Challenge Areas: sustainability and climate change, poverty, inequality and racial justice, health and healthcare, war and peacebuilding.)
+(Think about local/global issues we all face, such as sustainability and climate change, poverty, inequality and racial justice, health and healthcare, war and peacebuilding.)

 - Choose a creative medium: